PetarDimitrovStoyanov/Game-app/Game-app/README.md

 For this project are used Angular and Type Script for front-end (with Bootstrap, custom HMTL and CSS).
 For the back end are used Node.js Server and MongoDB.
 The routing in this app is made with Аngular routing (Lazy loading).

-To start the application open the angular project and the server anr run npm install.
+To start the application open the angular project and the server and run npm install.
 To enter as an admin please use:
 email: admin@admin.com
 password: Admin